-- 1. the day to day administration of personnel matters in accordance with Council policy excluding decisions on discretionary pension issues; - the exercise of those powers specifically mentioned in the Local Conditions of Service: - 3. the procurement or provision of services required to discharge the Council's functions within his/her area of responsibility; - 4. the management, furnishing and equipping of premises for which he/she is responsible; - 5. the incurring of any expenditure contained in approved estimates in his/her area of responsibility; - 6. the taking of all decisions within the purview of his/her service; and - 7. the taking of any action required to implement a decision of the Council or any of its Committees, Sub-Committees etc. - 8.
+- 1. the day to day administration of personnel matters in accordance with Council policy excluding decisions on discretionary pension issues; - 2. the exercise of those powers specifically mentioned in the Local Conditions of Service; - 3. the procurement or provision of services required to discharge the Council's functions within his/her area of responsibility; - 4. the management, furnishing and equipping of premises for which he/she is responsible; - 5. the incurring of any expenditure contained in approved estimates in his/her area of responsibility; - 6. the taking of all decisions within the purview of his/her service; and - 7. the taking of any action required to implement a decision of the Council or any of its Committees, Sub-Committees etc. - 8.
 To arrange for the renewal, on appropriate terms, of leases and licences within the purview of their service. - 9.
-To respond to consultations from Government (including agencies) on proposals to introduce new policies, procedures or legislation or to alter existing policies procedures or legislation within the purview of their service. - 10.To submit tenders/quotations up to the value of £75,000 for work for public bodies as defined by the Local Authority (Goods and Services) Act 1970 and to any other organisations permitted by legislation within the purview of their service.
+To respond to consultations from Government (including agencies) on proposals to introduce new policies, procedures or legislation or to alter existing policies procedures or legislation within the purview of their service. - 10.
+To submit tenders/quotations up to the value of £75,000 for work for public bodies as defined by the Local Authority (Goods and Services) Act 1970 and to any other organisations permitted by legislation within the purview of their service. - 11.
+To make minor house-keeping amendments to any such policy as agreed by the relevant Policy Committee on its adoption. - 12.
+To ensure compliance with all adopted policies and procedures.